 Appendix B.XX EDAM Addendum To EIM Participating Resource Agreement

-This agreement is new, but for the convenience of review, the entire document appears in black text.
+This agreement is new, but for the convenience of review, the entire document appears in black text except for incremental redlined changes made since the initial posting of the document on March 30, 2023.
 The appendix number will be assigned at the time of filing.
 APPENDIX B.XX

 EDAM ADDENDUM TO EIM PARTICIPATING RESOURCE AGREEMENT